Covid 19 Update

 We skipped the exhibit celebrating the Hall of Fame inductees, which I think is a safe move if you aren’t a huge fan and don’t have favorite players.

 Tip: The Hall of Fame is open until 9:00 pm during peak summer months.
 If you arrive after 3:00 your ticket is good for the whole next day.
-There’s a scavenger hunt
+There’s a scavenger hunt for younger kids or even slightly older kids who are really in to baseball.

 More Baseball: If you are a real fan you can find shops in town dedicated to books, baseball cards and more.
 Doubleday Field hosts baseball all summer including Little League tournaments and Hall-of-Famer and old-timer games.